 "In Pacifica (one of the poorer areas) you could probably shoot someone, and if nobody would see then nobody would care," producer Richard Borzymowski told USgamer.
 "If you would do that in the City Center you would probably get some law enforcement.
 Because those areas are way more patrolled.
 If you do get noticed by law enforcement, you're better off pulling a fast one than making a stand.
 "Your options are to run away, fight them and then run away, or fight them, fight them, fight them, and then die," Borzymowski said.

 Will there be multiplayer?

-In 2017, CD Projekt CEO Adam Kiciński said that multiplayer features would ensure Cyberpunk's "long-term success," which caused some concerns given the current kerfuffle over microtransactions, especially with Star Wars Battlefront 2's loot box progression system going over so poorly.
+In 2017, CD Projekt CEO Adam Kiciński said that multiplayer features would ensure Cyberpunk's "long-term success," which caused some concerns given the recent kerfuffle over microtransactions.

 CD Projekt responded to the concerns with a tweet meant to reassure fans that they'll still be getting a Witcher 3-style singleplayer story.
 "Worry not," it said.
 "When thinking CP2077, think nothing less than TW3—huge single player, open world, story-driven RPG.
-No hidden catch, you get what you pay for—no bullshit, just honest gaming like with Wild Hunt.
-We leave greed to others."
+No hidden catch, you get what you pay for—no bullshit, just honest gaming like with Wild Hunt."